-With many permanent life insurance policies, your cash value grows over time because the insurance company places your premiums into its general account, which each company manages according to industry standards and its own investment philosophy.
+With many permanent life insurance policies, your cash value grows over time because the insurance company places your premiums into its general account (after accounting for mortality and expense charges), which each company manages according to industry standards and its own investment philosophy.
 Basically, the insurance company is managing those dollars on your behalf.
 However, variable universal life insurance gives you more flexibility in determining how to allocate that money.
 With variable universal life insurance, you can decide to allocate your cash value to accounts that give you market exposure — potentially allowing the cash value to grow more quickly than in a traditional policy, although you may also expose yourself to a greater risk that you’ll lose value.

 Variable universal life insurance is a type of universal life insurance — which gives you flexibility when it comes to how much you pay in premiums and the amount of your death benefit over time.
 What makes a variable universal life insurance policy different from a traditional universal life contract is that you have more control in determining how your cash value is invested.
 This allows you to take a more active role in your life insurance policy.
 Here’s how variable universal life insurance works.

 You have the flexibility to adjust the premium year to year

 Variable universal life insurance gives you the flexibility to adjust the amount of your premium payment (as opposed to having a fixed payment each year).
 There may be years that you want to pay more into the policy than your minimum premium requires so that you can build more equity.
 Some years, you may need to spend less on your premiums (due to unforeseen circumstances), which is OK as long as you have enough cash value to cover your policy expenses.